TsuyoshiUshio/sample-go-kafka/Readme.md

 ### Start the ScaledJob

-#### Copy deploy-consumer-job.yaml.example to deploy-consumer-job.yaml
+#### Copy secret.yaml.example to secret.yaml
-Modify `YOUR_BASE64_CONNECTION_STRING_HERE` as your Storage Account Connection String with Base64 encoded.
+Modify the following section.

+```
+  sasl: "plaintext as base64"
+  username: "$ConnectionString as base64"
+  password: "YOUR_EVENT_HUBS_CONNECTION_STRING_BASE64"
+  tls: "enable as base64"
+```

 Then Apply it.
-This will create a secret, ScaledJob with Storage Queue Trigger.
+This will create a secret for the ScaledJob.

 ```
+$ kubectl apply -f secret.yaml
-$ kubectl apply -f deploy/deploy-consumer-job.yaml
+$ kubectl apply -f scaledjob.yaml
 ```

 Send queue to the target queue.
 You can do it with the `send` command.
-This command will send 3 messages with cleaning up existing messages.

-```
-$ cd cmd/send
-$ export ConnectionString="YOUR_CONNECTION_STRING_HERE"
-$ export queueName=hello
-$ go run send.go 3
-```